 - Persistent arousal symptoms

-How does pelvic physiotherapy help sexual dysfunction?
+How does pelvic physiotherapy help sexual dysfunction and pain during sex?

 The women’s health physiotherapist completes a full assessment then form an individual treatment plan depending on what they find.